mixmix/minimal_p2p_js_site/README.md

 Running that build script manually all the time is a drag, so lets add a live rebuilding tool called `watchify`.
 Start it watching and building using the new script in the `package.json` : `npm run watch`

+Extract the pages and router out into seperate files, chuck them in a `source` folder.

 New deps:
 - [watchify](https://github.com/substack/watchify)